 This collection contains eight "brag books," or scrapbooks, including newspaper clippings, poems, prizes, programs and correspondence from publishers and fans.
 There are also two binders, one of songs written by Hunt with correspondence, the other with haiku poetry and correspondence.

 This artificial collection contains documents related to Geneva Academy, Fairfield Academy, and the founding of Geneva College.

 This collection contains documents relating to the genesis and the early years of the Geneva Medical College and how it became a part of Hobart College (then called Geneva College).
 Materials include circulars and annual catalogues listing students and faculty of the Geneva Medical College along with documents that describe the hardships of the medical college, notably the difficult relationship between the Board of Trustees and the Medical Faculty.

-This collection contains memorabilia from the estate of Gladys Moyer Dean.
-Dean was a member of the first William Smith Class (1912).
-Her daughter Constance Dean Adair donated the items on June 25, 1998.
+This collection contains documents and memorabilia from the estate of Gladys Moyer Dean.
+Dean was a member of the first William Smith Class—the Class of 1912—as Gladys Campbell Moyer.

 The materials in this collection primarily date from Howard Van Rensselaer Palmer's time at Hobart College (circa 1899-1902) and his fundraising activities in the 1920s and 1930s.

 The Collection on John Lydenberg includes documents from 1931 to 2000 that pertain to John Lydenberg, Professor of English and American Studies at Hobart and William Smith Colleges from 1946-1980.
 These documents are organized into four boxes, which include lecture notes, supplementary teaching materials, publications, and biographical information.